varmagokul6/Champions-League-Simulation/README.md

   <img width="860" height="260" src="https://github.com/varmagokul6/Soccer-Tournament-Simulation/blob/master/images/playerScore.PNG">
 </p>

 The updatedSim folder contains my current working progress on incorporating players, transfers, and financial aspects of soccer.
 I created a random player generator that makes a player with a random skill level and contract, and placed them on all the available teams.
+With this, I was able to make a more realistic simulation that would change the skill levels of the teams with every transfer.
+Also, this allowed for changes to player skill level based on their performances (the more goals they scored, the more they developed, resulting in a better contract).
+This phase of the project is not yet 100% complete, but the progress is looking good.

 <p align="center">
   <img width="860" height="260" src="https://github.com/varmagokul6/Soccer-Tournament-Simulation/blob/master/images/transferWindow.PNG">